 apiVersion: operators.coreos.com/v1alpha1 kind: Subscription metadata: name: openshift-pipelines-operator namespace: openshift-operators spec: channel: <channel name> (1) name: openshift-pipelines-operator-rh (2) source: redhat-operators (3) sourceNamespace: openshift-marketplace (4)

 |3||Name of the CatalogSource that provides the Operator.|

 Create the Subscription object:

 $ oc apply -f sub.yaml

-The Red Hat OpenShift Pipelines Operator is now installed in the default target namespace
+The subscription installs the Red Hat OpenShift Pipelines Operator into the

 The Red Hat OpenShift Pipelines Operator enables support for installation of pipelines in a restricted network environment.